gvwilson/thirdbit/src/fiction/santas/index.md

 and began spewing smoke.
 The cable snagged on a hatch and went taut.
 *Snap!*
-Finner ducked as half of the hatch flew through the air and splashed into the ocean.
+Finner ducked as the hatch flew through the air and splashed into the ocean.

 Someone yelled,
 "Here they come, cap'n!"
-as half a dozen elves and santas slid down the cable, letting go just as they reached the height of the mast.
+as half a dozen elves and santas slid down the cable.
 *Thump!* *Thump!* *Thump!*
-The first three hit the deck,
+The first three hit the deck
-tumbled head over heels,
 and rolled to their feet with swords in their hands.

-"Get on the blasted radio and get me some blased air support!"
+"Get on the blasted radio and get me some blasted air support!"
 Clausbeard roared at the nearest pirate.
 "The rest o' you—hold 'em off 'til the flyers get here!"